Common Problems with Hydrangeas and How to Fix Them

 Watering should be done by spreading the water evenly around the hydrangea but not soaking it.

-To conserve moisture and improve the health of your hydrangeas, make sure the substrate contains organic matter such as wood chips.
+To conserve moisture and improve your hydrangeas’ health, ensure the substrate contains organic matter, such as wood chips.

-Hydrangeas need moist, but well-drained soil.
-They are very prone to root rot in clay soils or soils that do not drain sufficiently.
+Hydrangeas need moist but well-drained soil.
+They are prone to root rot in clay soils or soils that do not drain sufficiently.

 All types of hydrangeas grow and bloom well if you place them in a location where they receive sufficient sunlight in the morning and shade in the afternoon.
 Hydrangeas especially appreciate these light conditions.
-It is important to consider the average temperature in the area where you live.
-For example, if you live in a place where the sun falls very strongly and temperatures are high, you will probably need to limit the number of hours of sun exposure.
+It is important to consider the average temperature in your area.
+For example, if you live where the sun falls very strongly, and temperatures are high, you will probably need to limit the number of hours of sun exposure.

 On the other hand, if you live in an area where the sun is not as aggressive, your hydrangeas may be able to live well even if they receive plenty of sun for most of the day.